javiabellan/linux/readme.md

 # Llevar la clave publica al cliente
 cat .ssh/id_ed25519.pub | ssh foobar@remote 'cat >> ~/.ssh/authorized_keys'
 ```

+- `-o`: Save the private-key using the new OpenSSH format rather than the PEM format.
+Actually, this option is implied when you specify the key type as ed25519.
+- `-a`: It’s the numbers of KDF (Key Derivation Function) rounds.
+Higher numbers result in slower passphrase verification, increasing the resistance to brute-force password cracking should the private-key be stolen.
+- `-t`: Specifies the type of key to create, in our case the Ed25519.
+- `-f`: Specify the filename of the generated key file.
+If you want it to be discovered automatically by the SSH agent, it must be stored in the default `.ssh` directory within your home directory.

 #### Dejar un programa largo en ejecucion